schancel/spec/may-2018-reenabled-opcodes.md

     Opcode (decimal): 129
     Opcode (hex): 0x81

-Convert the numeric value into a binary array of a certain size, taking account of the sign bit.
+Convert the numeric value into a byte sequence of a certain size, taking account of the sign bit.

     `n m OP_NUM2BIN -> x`

-    where m and n are interpreted as numbers
+    where m and n are interpreted as numeric values

 See also `OP_BIN2NUM`.